Elliot S. Maggin: Politics

 In 1984, Maggin first ran for political office as a candidate for the U.S. House of Representatives in New Hampshire's 2nd congressional district but was defeated in the Democratic primary.
 After the election, the campaign was the subject of a lawsuit brought by the Federal Election Commission, in which his campaign treasurer and the committee itself had to pay fines for failing to submit a 1984 quarterly report.

 Maggin was the Democratic nominee for a seat in the New York State Assembly in 1990.
 He was defeated by the Republican incumbent.

 On May 21, 2007, Maggin announced that he would be running for the 2008 Democratic party nomination for California's 24th congressional district seat.
 On February 1, 2008, Maggin posted on the main page of his website that he had decided not to run after all, effectively ending his 2008 campaign.
 In an essay written the following day, he cited principally financial reasons for his withdrawal.
 It appears that at no point during this campaign did he ever officially file with the Federal Election Commission.

-Maggin's campaign received the endorsement of fellow comics writer Tony Isabella.
+Maggin's campaign received the endorsement of fellow comics writer Jenny Blake Isabella.